-Prerequisites: Successful completion of 7th Grade Accelerated Math or MAP Score and IAR the foundation for all high school mathematics and includes topics of equations and graphs, linear and exponential functions, quadratics and polynomials, modeling, and statistics.
+Description: Algebra is the equivalent of high school Algebra 1.
+The mathematics in this course sets the foundation for all high school mathematics and includes topics of equations and graphs, linear and exponential functions, quadratics and polynomials, modeling, and statistics.
 Students do not receive a high school math credit for completing this course.
+This course does not count as a high school math graduation credit.